European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 ## Ratio of cycle infrastructure to all public roads

 > **Definition**
 > <div style="text-align: justify"> The ratio of cycle infrastructure to public roads, is an indicator of road coverage by cycle infrastructure.
-The extended cycle infrastructure used in the numerator considered: cycle tracks, shared tracks (cycle and pedestrian paths), cycle lanes, limited access roads, bus lanes and cycle streets.
-While the length of the road network used in the denominator was calculated by adding main roads plus local roads .
+The extended cycle infrastructure used in the numerator were: cycle tracks, shared tracks (cycle and pedestrian tracks), cycle lanes, limited access roads, bus lanes and cycle streets.
+The length of the road network used in the denominator was calculated by adding main roads plus local roads .
 The local roads were selected from roads tagged as: residential, living street, unclassified.
 Please visit our methodology section to obtain more insights on the data processing. </div>
 <br>

-The barchart ilustrates the top 20 countries with highest ratios of cycle infrastructure to all public roads.
-Each color represent the share of different infrastructure types.
-By hovering the mouse, aditional information is displayed.
+The bar chart illustrates the 20 countries with the highest ratios of cycle infrastructure to all public roads.
+Each colour represent the share of different infrastructure types.
+By hovering the cursor, additional information is displayed.
 <br>

 <iframe src= "Images/Ratio extended cycle infrastructure over public roads.html" height="500" width="800" name="iframe_a" title="Iframe Example"></iframe>
 <br>

 The [map](Visualization/Europe_map_A2.html) is coloured to represent the magnitude of the metric of interest.
-By hovering the mouse over the area of interest the tooltip will display the main metrics.
-Similarly, the size of the dots is proportional to the total  cycle infrastructure.
+By hovering the cursor over the area of interest the tooltip will display the main metrics.
+Similarly, the size of the dots is proportional to the total  length of cycle infrastructure.
 By clicking in the circles, a bar plot with the types of infrastructure will be displayed along with a link to explore the details.
 <br>

 <iframe src="Visualization/Europe_map_A2.html" height="800" width="800" name="iframe_a" title="Iframe Example"></iframe>